Melpar: History

 Events such as the Berlin Airlift, the detonation of the nuclear weapons by the Soviet Union, and the outbreak of the Korean War helped Melpar's business.
 In addition to military applications, technology began to play a role in nonmilitary areas.
 The US government had a pool of technical talent in its laboratories, and assumed an expanded role.
 The launch of Sputnik in 1957 further intensified competition with the Soviet Union.

 Melpar embraced rather than shunned government work, as most other companies did.
 In 1951 Westinghouse Air Brake Company, a railway equipment producer founded in 1869, purchased the company for $1 million.
 It was a large sum for the time, despite typical profits on government contracts of only 1-2% of sales, which were generally reinvested in research.

-The 1990s saw the development of the Internet, and its emphasis on computer science, information systems, and software technology.
-During the 1970s and 1980s a similar fervor was experienced in the telecommunications and biotechnology sectors.
+In the 1990s, the development of the Internet, led to increased emphasis on computer science, information systems, and software technology.
+During the 1970s and 1980s, a similar fervor was experienced in the telecommunications and biotechnology sectors.
 However, during the 1950s and 1960s the most exciting technical place to advance the knowledge was the fledgling aerospace and electronics industry.
-The 1950-60's had many new firms and people readily working long hours.
-A unique feature of the 1950s, however, was that the US government, not the commercial marketplace, was the prime source of funding of new technologies.
+The 1950-60s had many new firms and people readily working long hours.
+A unique feature of the 1950s, however, was that the US government, not the commercial marketplace, was the prime source of funding for new technologies.

 Melpar was located near its customers in Washington, DC.
-Other government contractors such as Atlantic Research, Vitro Laboratories, Page Communications Engineers, Hazleton Laboratories, COMSAT and the Applied Physics Laboratory also benefited.
+Other government contractors such as Atlantic Research, Vitro Laboratories, Page Communications Engineers, Hazleton Laboratories (now Fortrea), COMSAT and the Applied Physics Laboratory also benefited.
 However, Melpar was the largest.
-In 1963, openings included astronomers, astrophysicists, microbiologists, entomologists, geophysicists and gas chromatagraphers.
+In 1963, openings included astronomers, astrophysicists, microbiologists, entomologists, geophysicists and gas chromatographers.
 Melpar filled a void due to the lack of a technical university in the area (Melpar welcomed George Mason University in 1964).

 In 1952 Melpar built an expensive, modern plant 10 mi from downtown on a 44 acre wooded tract near Seven Corners on Route 50.

-The new building, surrounded by fields in a campus-like setting 400 ft back from the road, had a pond, willow trees, brick facade, and parking behind the plant.
+The new building, surrounded by fields in a campus-like setting 400 ft back from the road, had a pond, willow trees, a brick facade, and parking behind the plant.
 It was a contrast to the small buildings and warehouses located downtown, and was promoted as harmonizing industrial design with residential surroundings.
 To accommodate Melpar, Fairfax County revamped its zoning laws to help relieve the tax burden on property owners.
 Melpar employees could work near their homes.
 In development advertising the state of Virginia touted Melpar as a model.